 The first hotel, the Southern Cross Hotel, was a one-storey structure erected for G. M. Sewell in 1889.
 The tender for construction was granted to Thorn, Bower and Stewart's first Liquor License was issued on Jan 1, 1890.
 In about 1904 George Murdock acquired the hotel.
 In 1905 alterations and additions of a top storey, were undertaken for HE Hardman, with drawings by Architect A Ochiltree.
 Soon after, the hotel was rebranded as the Pingelly Hotel.
 Other early license holders were Ernie Monger, Harold Sewell, John Elsegood, Frank Markwell Snr, John Moss, Douglas Markwell.
 Considerable change has taken place.
 Likely the 1960s or 1970s.
-37 5902 Three Shops 16 Park Street SignificanceThe three adjoining shops were an integral part of the Park Street commercial centre, The burnt out shells remain as a nostalgic reminder of that history, making a strong statement in the streetscape and historic townscape of Pingelly.HistoryIt is noted that in 1905, HE Hardman had the Commercial Bank building and 3 shops designed by Architect J Ochiltree, constructed for him, as well as another 5 shops.The east shop was a former butcher shop that was destroyed by fire as well as the two adjoining shops in c 2010.
+37 5902 Three Shops 16 Park Street Significance The three adjoining shops were an integral part of the Park Street commercial centre, The burnt out shells remain as a nostalgic reminder of that history, making a strong statement in the streetscape and historic townscape of Pingelly.
+History It is noted that in 1905, HE Hardman had the Commercial Bank building and 3 shops designed by Architect J Ochiltree, constructed for him, as well as another 5 shops.
+The east shop was a former butcher shop that was destroyed by fire as well as the two adjoining shops in c 2010.
 2

 38 2256 Commercial Bank of Australia (former) 18 Park Street Significance The building that comprised the Commercial Bank of Australia prior to 1910, is historically, socially and aesthetically significant.
 Its associations with the bank and the prestige of the institution and its Manager is of social significance as well as various other uses and associations over time.
-The building is a fine example of Federation Academic architectural style evidencing the significance of the Park Street commercial strip and 2 making a considerable contribution to the streetscape and the historic Pingelly townsite.
+The building is a fine example of Federation Academic architectural style evidencing the significance of the Park Street commercial strip and making a considerable contribution to the streetscape and the historic Pingelly townsite.
 History It is noted that in 1905, Hedley Earnest Hardman had the Commercial Bank building and 3 shops designed by Architect J Ochiltree, and constructed to be leased out.
-Earliest records indicate the Commercial Bank of Australia leased premises in Park Street from HE Hardman before seeking other sites to build their bank, in 1910.
+Earliest records indicate the Commercial 2 Ochiltree, and constructed to be leased out.